JeremyChabert/ABAP-OO/README.md

 ### Definition

 -	Definition section will be the part where we’ll declare the collection of attributes and behaviors.
--	We will also specify the **VISIBILITY** of each attributes and methods
+-	We will also specify the **VISIBILITY** of each attributes and behaviors.

-But now, let's just start slowly and use this code.
+But now, let's just start slowly and focus on this code.
 ```
 CLASS lcl_flight DEFINITION.